 Many early signs of pregnancy can be nonspecific and easily mistaken for other causes.
-For this reason, it may be difficult to know when or whether to take a pregnancy test.
+Therefore, it may be difficult for someone to know when or whether they should take a pregnancy test.

 In this article, we list 11 early signs that can indicate a person should take a pregnancy test.

 A pregnancy test will not show positive as soon as a person becomes pregnant.
 It takes time for the body to release enough of the hormone human chorionic gonadotropin (hCG) to show up on a test.
 This will be around

 Some medical bodies suggest taking the test on the first day a period should have occurred.
 However, the Food and Drug Administration (FDA) notes that the results on this day may not be accurate for